Regenerative Injection Therapies

 Patients who have not responded adequately to corticosteroid injections

-The key proteins in a therapeutic Protein Concentrate preparation include:
+The key proteins in a therapeutic Protein Concentrate preparation include alpha-2-macroglobulin (A2M), interleukin-1 receptor antagonist Protein (IL-1ra), fibronectin, and other extracellular matrix proteins.

 Protein Concentrate vs. A2M Injections: What's the Difference?